cncf/velocity/README.md

 ```
 - So we have authors=125, commits=13348
 - Now need to estimate remaining: activity, comments, prs:
-- Good idea is to get it from ALL projects summaries (we have value for ALL keys summed in all projects from analysis.rb)
+- Good idea is to get it from ALL projects summaries (we have value for ALL keys summed in all projects from analysis.rb), this is automatically saved by `analysis.rb` to `reports/sumall.csv` file.
 - This value from last `analysis.rb` run is: `{"activity"=>30714776, "comments"=>12766215, "prs"=>3311370, "commits"=>11687914, "issues"=>3104377}`
 - So now average PRs/issues: sumall['prs'].to_f / sumall['issues'].to_f = 1.07 which gives PRs = 1.1 * 21444 = 23600
 - Comments would be 2 * commits = 26000